Armin Gerami

 📜 Bio

 I'm a Computer Science Ph.D. candidate at the University of Maryland, working under the guidance of Prof. Ramani Duraiswami.
 My research interests lie in the domains of differentiable programming, high performance computing, and signal processing.
-Currently, I'm working on improving the computational efficiency of transformers, and neural operator learning.
+Currently, I'm working on improving the computational efficiency of transformers, and matrix multiplication in neural networks.

 📚 Education